Updated November 2023

 6 Most Common Red Flags In Submissions That Usually Result In A Rejection (Tweet This!)

-- Ignoring submission guidelines.
-When a writer’s submission is way outside of our submission guidelines, he or she is (inadvertently) proclaiming:
+1) Ignoring submission guidelines.
+When a writer’s submission is way outside of our submission guidelines, they are (inadvertently) proclaiming:

 I don’t feel like following guidelines.
 Or I don’t take this stuff seriously.